 The Making of a Graphic Recorder

-Graphic recording–a method of real-time visual note-taking–is a highly specialized skill.
+Graphic recording – a method of real-time visual note-taking – is a highly specialized skill.
 While there is no official certification for graphic recording, at ImageThink we have funneled over a decade’s worth of experience into a comprehensive, immersive training program for our new graphic recorders before they ever hit the conference room floor.
 Over a period of three months, our newest team members practice in studio, get feedback from our team, and shadow senior graphic facilitators at corporate events in the field.

-Whether you’re interested in what our graphic recording workshops have to offer, or want to learn more about visual note taking and what to look for when hiring a visual facilitator for your event, read on for the key skillsets we train for at ImageThink.
+Whether you’re interested in what our graphic recording workshops have to offer, or want to learn more about visual note taking and what to look for when hiring a graphic facilitator for your event, read on for the key skillsets we train for at ImageThink.

 Active Listening and Synthesis